 Engaging with the city

-The city of Athens is a vast terrain for inspiration and action.
+The urban space is a vast terrain for inspiration and action.
 We will be introducing the compositional approach ‘Site-Specific Outdoor’ where the space constitutes the prima material of the work and the concept derives from an interactive dialogue with the site, allowing it to form its content, research and evolution.
 Engaging with the city and performance, we will expand our thinking bodies in the urban landscape and merge with the mundane and exciting everyday life.

 Building your portfolio

 The participants will be benefited in building or improving their portfolio and their body of work.
-Upon completion of the seminar the participants will have produced an exciting and fresh project for their portfolios showing a unique interdisciplinary angle that can help them stand out as university candidates or job applicants.
+Upon completion of the course the participants will have produced exciting and fresh performance architecture works presented together in a form of a complete portfolio highlighting a strong and unique interdisciplinary thinking.

 Learn new skills and avant-garde design methods